rjhilgefort/dotfiles-2020/README.md

 npm run build
 ```

+- Import the extension in Raycast
+- Select the root folder that you cloned (not some build directory)
+- Add GH token (1Pass)
+- Add Gist id: `98117c3e24c9c0ca3152eb682eb12926`
-Then setup your shortcuts and hotkeys (b, ba)
+- Then setup your shortcuts and hotkeys (b, ba)

 ## Cleanshot